ripienaar/free-for-dev/README.md

   * [Abstract API](https://www.abstractapi.com) — API suite for a variety of use cases including IP geolocation, gender detection or even email validation.
   * [Apify](https://www.apify.com/) — Web scraping and automation platform to create an API for any website and extract data.
 Ready-made scrapers, integrated proxies, and custom solutions.
 Free plan with $5 platform credits included every month.
   * [API Mocha](https://apimocha.com) - Completely free online API mocking for testing and prototyping.
 Make up to 500 requests per day, fully customizable API responses, download mock rules as a Postman collection.
+ * [API Security Academy](https://escape.tech/academy/) - A free and interactive platform dedicated to learning how to fix vulnerabilities in GraphQL applications — all directly in your browser.
   * [APITemplate.io](https://apitemplate.io) - Auto-generate images and PDF documents with a simple API or automation tools like Zapier & Airtable.
 No CSS/HTML required.
 Free plan comes with 50 images/month and 3 templates.
   * [APIToolkit.io](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
 With automatic API contract validation and monitoring.
 Free plan covers servers with up to 20,000 requests per month.
   * [Arize AI](https://arize.com/) - Machine learning observability for model monitoring and root-causing issues such as data quality and performance drift.
 Free up to two models.